FirstBuild/ChillHub/README.md

 In order to use ChillHub and its accesories you need to add it to your home wifi network.

+__**note** The FirstBuild iPhone app has been submitted to Apple and will be released pending their review.
+Please see alternative method [below](#connectingchillhubalternative) until the app is available. __

 1. ChillHub is shipped in an "off" state.
 Press and release the black button on the ChillHub computer to turn on ChillHub's wifi radio.
+2. Download the FirstBuild iPhone app from the Apple app store.
-2. Open the FirstBuild iPhone app.
+3. Open the FirstBuild iPhone app.
 After signing in, click on the menu in the upper right corner and click "Add New Product".
-3. Follow the instructions for connecting the ChillHub to your home wifi.
+4. Follow the instructions for connecting the ChillHub to your home wifi.

+**Alternative Connecting ChillHub <a id="connectingchillhubalternative"></a>**

+1. ChillHub is shipped in an "off" state.
+Press and release the black button on the ChillHub computer to turn on ChillHub's wifi radio.
+2. Follow the instructions for the ChillHub Commissioning process.
+[Manual Commissioning Process](https://github.com/FirstBuild/chillhub-commissioning)

 ## Developer Start Here <a id="developerstarthere"></a>